clementw168/install-and-test-gpu/README.md

-# Install and test GPU with python libraries
+# How to use GPU with python libraries in a Virtual Environment

 Basic repository to install CUDA and create your venv with Tensorflow or Pytorch using CUDA.
 When I am writing this, I am on a Windows 11 laptop with a GTX 1050.
 I will not use Conda.